disastrid/instruments_lab/docs/_research/10000-instruments.md

 - [Sam Topley](http://www.samantha-topley.co.uk/) - Music, Technology and Innovation - Institute for Sonic Creativity (MTI2), De Montfort University, Leicester, UK

 ___

+##### Reference

+- Akrich, M. The de-scription of technical objects.
+In Shaping Technology - Building Society: Studies in Sociotechnical Change.
+MIT Press, Cambridge, 1992.
+- Andersen, K., & Wakkary, R. The Magic Machine Workshops: Making Personal Design Knowledge.
+In CHI 2019.
+- Bowers, J. et al. One knob to rule them all: reductionist interfaces for expansionist research.
+NIME 2016.
+- Bowers, J. & Green, O. All the Noises: Hijacking Listening Machines for Performative Research.
+In NIME 2018.
+- Lepri, G. & McPherson, A. Making Up Instruments: Design Fiction for Value Discovery in Communities of Musical Practice.
+In DIS 2019.
+- Stapleton P., Waters S., Ward N & Green O. Distributed Agency in Performance Workshop.
+In ICLI 2016
+- Lepri, G. & McPherson, A. Fictional Instruments, Real Values: Discovering Musical Backgrounds with Non-Functional Prototypes.
+In NIME
+2019.
+- Mudd, T. Material-oriented musical interactions.
+In New Directions in Music and Human-Computer Interaction 2019.
+- Stapleton, P. Autobiography and invention: Towards a critical understanding of identity, dialogue and resistance in improvised musics.
+In Contemporary Music Review 2013.